Popscotch/Clicker-Game-Tutorial/README.md

 init();
 ```

-Whenever the page is loaded, the `init` will execute, and any code inside will be ran.
+Whenever the page is loaded, the `init` will execute, and any code inside will be executed.
 We want to define what should happen every interval (Seconds, milliseconds, etc) when the page is opened.
 We we will use a `setInterval` function to tell the page to increase `clicks` by `clicksPerSecond` every 1000 milliseconds (1 second).

 ```JS
 function init() {